pterm/pterm/README.md

 ## 🥅 Goal of PTerm

-> PTerm is designed to beautify the terminal output of your program.
+PTerm is designed to create a **platform independent way to create beautiful terminal output**.
+Most modules that want to improve the terminal output do not guarantee platform independence - PTerm does.
+PTerm follows the **most common methods for displaying color in a terminal**.
+With PTerm, it is possible to create beautiful output **even in low-level environments**.

 ### • 🪀 Easy to use